-I decided to pant diagonally across the garden to create expansive triangles and to give a sense of rhythm using groups of ferns, purple Heucheras, Alchemilla, Hellebores, Gillenia, Actaea and white Digitalis (Foxgloves).
+By planting diagonally across the garden, I created expansive triangles and a sense of rhythm using groups of ferns, purple Heucheras, Alchemilla, Hellebores, Gillenia, Actaea and white Digitalis (Foxgloves).
 I also repeated three purple Acers in silver tubs as features.

-This garden was open under the National Gardens Scheme in 2017 and will also be open in 2018.
+This garden was open under the National Gardens Scheme in 2017 and 2018.